oarabilekoore/dfm-feasibility/README.md

 This repository serves as a portfolio piece, showcasing engineering knowledge, financial reasoning, and digital communication skills relevant to future employment opportunities or academic work.

 ## License
-This project is available under the MIT License.
+This project is available under the CC BY 4.0 Creative Commons License.